P7ngu/tarotchained-scaffold/README.md

-# 🌈 Fool’s Journey 🃏
+# 🌈 The Fool’s Journey 🃏
+or Fool's Journey to keep it simple

 **An interactive game blending tarot symbolism, queer identity exploration, and Web3, MFT & blockchain technology.**